-We are a nation of immigrants, and our prosperity is inextricably tied to their contributions to our economy and culture.
+We are a nation of immigrants, and our prosperity is inextricably tied to immigrant contributions to our economy and culture.
 Protecting the rights of immigrants and refugees living in or seeking entrance into the United States and reforming our failed immigration system are moral and economic imperatives.
 Aggressive efforts to deport millions of immigrants have torn apart families and wounded our communities.
-Taking children from their families or detaining parents with children are inhumane policies that must be immediately remedied, including urgent federal action to reunite families and address their needs.
 Similarly, it is contrary to American values to deny a path to citizenship to Dreamers who were brought to the U.S. as children, or to those who fled emergency conditions in their native countries and have lived and worked here for decades.
 The pandemic has been used as an excuse to slash the number of immigrants allowed to come in to the U.S. Massive immigrant enforcement initiatives cost billions of dollars, funds which should instead have been directed to investments in our shared future and promoting economic security for all Americans, including children.